Health and Public Safety Division

 Cincinnati State strongly recommends that students obtain personal health insurance coverage.
 Please be aware that lack of coverage under a policy of health insurance may affect a student’s eligibility to participate in the clinical learning experience.
 Information about an optional health insurance plan for purchase by students is available in the Student Activities Office.

-Health Excel provides Cincinnati State Health and Public Safety Division students with comprehensive educational and professional support services to enhance classroom learning and assist in professional development.
+Cincinnati State Health and Public Safety Division students are provided comprehensive educational and professional support services to enhance classroom learning and assist in professional development.
 Support services available to students include special seminars; individualized tutorial assistance; career, personal, and financial counseling; job shadowing opportunities; mentoring; writing and study skills assistance; and assistance developing a re-entry plan following failure in a technical program.

 The Ohio Department of Higher Education developed the Ohio Transfer Module to facilitate transfer of credits from one Ohio public college or university to another.
 The transfer module contains 36 to 40 semester hours of course credits in the areas of communication, mathematics, arts and humanities, social and behavioral sciences, and natural and physical sciences.
 A transfer module completed at one college or university automatically meets the requirements for the transfer module at another college or university once the student is admitted.
 For additional information, see the State of Ohio Policy for Institutional Transfer and the Transfer Module sections of this catalog.